 Property is determined to be an investment property when it is principally held to earn rental income or capital appreciation or both.
 It includes land, buildings, leasehold improvements and direct leasing costs.
-The REIT applies IAS 40 - Investment Property, and has chosen the fair value method of presenting its investment properties in the condensed consolidated interim financial statements.
+The REIT applies IAS 40 - Investment Property, and has chosen the fair value method of presenting its investment properties in the consolidated financial statements.

 Investment property is measured initially at cost including transaction costs.
 Transaction costs include expenses such as transfer taxes, professional fees for legal services and initial leasing commissions to bring the property to the condition necessary for it to be capable of operating.
 Subsequent to initial recognition, investment property is carried at fair value.
-Gains or losses arising from changes in fair value are included in the condensed consolidated interim statement of income (loss) and comprehensive income (loss) during the period in which they arise.
+Gains or losses arising from changes in fair value are included in the consolidated statement of income and comprehensive income during the period in which they arise.